Frequently Asked Questions

 Finally, go back to the Immigration office with the following: Passport, identification photo, completed registration form, letter with proof of residency, letter of visa sponsorship from MoE, and + 31,500₮ (for the permit).

 Yes.
 The ACMS can provide assistance in completing the registration process, including support in acquiring the appropriate letters of sponsorship from host institutions and submitting documents to the relevant agencies.
 These services are provided on a fee-basis to cover administrative costs.
 ACMS members are asked to pay $35, where as non-members are asked to pay $50.
-These rates do not include the fees charged by the Mongolian government agencies.
+These rates are for ACMS assistance, and do not include the fees charged by the Mongolian government agencies.
+Please note that ACMS cannot serve as a visa sponsor for those hoping to work or conduct long-term research in Mongolia.

 Accommodations

 The average cost of apartments can vary depending on location, condition, and whether it is furnished.
 A furnished studio (Mongolian 1-room) is approximately $400-$500 per month, a 1-bedroom (Mongolian 2-room) is approximately $500-$600 per month, a 2-bedroom (Mongolian 3-room) is approximately $600-$700 and above.
-Guest houses are available for $5-$10 per night.
-Landlords often ask foreign renters to provide payment for an entire lease up front, but terms of leases are negotiable.
-The ACMS can provide assistance in arranging housing for visiting scholars.
-This service is generally provided on a fee-basis of $40 for ACMS members and $55 for non-members.
-Learn more
+Guest houses are available for approximately $20 per night.
+Landlords sometimes ask foreign renters to provide payment for an entire lease up front, but terms of leases are often negotiable.

 Generally all utilities are included, plus phone.
 But some landlords ask for payments for electricity usage over 100 watts per month.